Community Research Coalitions

 The purpose of developing a research coalition is to bring local and regional stakeholders together with academic partners to collaborate, network and build local capacity for improving health and wellness in the community.
 Community assessments are conducted to identify gaps and opportunities where projects and organizations can be best supported by resources including; academic expertise, research services, funding opportunities, and training.

-There are four Community Research Coalitions (Central Oregon, South Coast, North Coast, Southern Oregon) that are set up as regional structures with targeted strategies that will sustain research activities in those communities.
-Partnerships in the Columbia Gorge and Eastern Oregon are also in development.
+There are five regions (Central Oregon, South Coast, North Coast, Southern Oregon, Columbia Gorge) where the Community Research Liaisons have developed targeted strategies that will sustain research activities in those communities.
+Partnerships in Eastern Oregon are also in development.
 The OHSU Community Research Map identifies the OHSU Community Liaison located in that area, counties that are included in each coalition and areas where there is an opportunity to join or build a future Community Research Coalition.

-How does OHSU and the Integrated Program support the Research Coalitions?
+How does the Community Research Hub support the Research Coalitions?